FranciscodeMaussion/Classroom-Refolder/README.md

 ## Notes
 Sorry for my mistakes, I am relatively new to Google App Scripts.
-Contact me if you have any doubt.
+You can contact me if you have any doubt.